 But when it comes to portable toilets for camping, there are TONS of options.
 Dry toilets, bucket toilets, self-contained porta-potties, composting toilets, and the list goes on.

-So which is the best camping porta potty for you and your family?
+So which is the best camping toilet for you and your family?
 Don’t worry, you’ll find it here on this list.

 Let’s get started!